Taron Egerton

 Taron Egerton (/ˈɛdʒərtən/ EJ-ər-tən; born 10 November 1989) is a Welsh actor.
-He gained recognition for his starring role as a spy recruit in the action comedy film Kingsman: The Secret Service (2014) and its sequel Kingsman: The Golden Circle (2017).
-He has also starred in several biographical films, portraying military officer Edward Brittain in the drama Testament of Youth (2014), the titular ski-jumper in the sports film Eddie the Eagle (2016), and singer Elton John in the musical Rocketman (2019), the last of which earned him a Golden Globe Award for Best Actor.
-Egerton has since starred in the miniseries Black Bird and the West End theatre play Cock (both 2022).
+After graduating from the Royal Academy of Dramatic Art, he performed in stage plays before gaining recognition for his starring role as a spy in the action comedy films Kingsman: The Secret Service (2014) and Kingsman: The Golden Circle (2017).

+Egerton has starred in several biographical films, portraying military officer Edward Brittain in the drama Testament of Youth (2014), the titular ski-jumper in the sports film Eddie the Eagle (2016), and singer Elton John in the musical Rocketman (2019).
+The last of these earned him a Golden Globe Award for Best Actor.
+He also starred as Jimmy Keene in the miniseries Black Bird (2022), for which he was nominated for a Primetime Emmy Award, as Henk Rogers in the biopic Tetris (2023), and in the thriller film Carry-On (2024).

 Early life

-Egerton was born on 10 November 1989 in Birkenhead, Merseyside.
+Egerton was born in Birkenhead on 10 November 1989.
 His mother worked in social services, while his father ran a bed-and-breakfast near Liverpool; both of them are Liverpool natives.
+He has two younger half-sisters.
 Although born in England, Egerton considers himself to be Welsh "through and through" and is fluent in both Welsh and English.
-His first name means "thunder" in Welsh.
-He has two younger half-sisters.

 Egerton's parents divorced when he was two, and he subsequently moved with his mother to the Welsh island of Anglesey, where he went to primary school.
 The family then relocated to Aberystwyth when he was 12 years old.
 He became lonely due to losing childhood friends.
-He began acting at age 15, which he explained was "as much about trying to be social and make friends as it was an interest in acting".
+He began acting at age 15, which he later explained was "as much about trying to be social and make friends as it was an interest in acting".
 He attended the Royal Academy of Dramatic Art, from which he graduated in 2012.